lescx/www.les.cx/content/contact.md

 includeToc = false
 +++

+You can reach me via Matrix and email.

 *Before contacting me, read the [Netiquette](#netiquette) section down below.*

 ## Netiquette

-- I won't reply if you don't encrypt your email using PGP.
-Make sure I can find your public key and can verify your fingerprint.
+- If you need to use the obsolete email technology, encrypt your message using PGP/age.
+Otherwise I will not answer.
-- I use two strict email filter: one on software level, one on brain level.
-The second one also applies to Matrix.
+- Also, be aware that I use two strict email filter: one on software level, one on brain level.

 ### Software Filter